Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Check with your local organic gardening center for advice.
 Also, water evenly and use organic fertilizer or compost regularly during the growing season.

-Read more on how to stop blossom end rot naturally.
+Read more about how to stop blossom-end rot naturally.

 The stem base generally looks cut off or pinched.
 Seedlings will also wilt and collapse soon after emerging from the soil.